OpenNews/srccon/SRCCON2015OpeningPlenary.md

 ---
 layout: 2015_layout
-title: Session transcripts
+title: Session Transcripts
-subtitle: Welcome to SRCCON!
+subtitle: A live transcription team captured the SRCCON sessions that were most conducive to a written record—about half the sessions, in all.
 sub-section: interior
 background: books
 byline: Nate Bolt